Serve to Learn Frequently Asked Questions

 How will we get to our assigned sites?

-Volunteers are expected to arrive in Luxor at least 24 hours prior to the program start date.
-Shuttle pick up from Luxor International Airport/Luxor train station to the place of accommodation will be provided by Coptic Orphans.
-Following an in-country orientation, staff will transport you to and from your host site where you will serve for the duration of the program.
+Volunteers are expected to arrive in Luxor at least 24 hours before the program start date.
+Shuttle pick-up from Luxor International Airport/Luxor train station to the place of accommodation will be provided by Coptic Orphans.
+Following an in-country orientation in Luxor, staff will transport you to and from your host site where you will serve for the duration of the program.

-Coptic Orphans will arrange your transportation back to Luxor Airport/Luxor train station at the conclusion of the program.
+Coptic Orphans will arrange your transportation back to Luxor Airport/Luxor train station after the program.
 Debriefing is considered the last part of the trip and attendance is required.
-Please arrange your homebound flights after the end of debrief at 5pm on the last day of the program.
+Please arrange your homebound flights after the end of the debrief at 5 pm on the last day of the program.

-Please note, you are responsible for any costs incurred before and after the program dates.
+Please note, that you are responsible for any costs incurred before and after the program dates.

 What are “pre-departure,” “in-country,” and “debriefing” sessions?